lanl/LaGriT/docs/pages/docs/commands/main_interpolate.md

 *  **tiemin** selects the minimum value from candidate nodes or elements.

-**`flag_option`** is the value used to initialize the sink attribute.
+`flag_option` is used to assign an error value, or to assign a value for points not inside the source mesh.
 These flag values indicate either that there was an error and a value could not be written to the sink attribute.
-The kdtree element search will assign a flag value if a sink point is located outside the source grid.
+The kdtree element search will assign a flag value if a sink point is located outside the source grid. *This does not apply to Voronoi as nearest node will always be found.*

- **plus1** will assign a flag value of maximum source value plus 1.
+* **plus1** will assign a flag value of maximum source value plus 1.

- **`nearest/near_attribute`** will find the nearest source node and use the node's attribute value as the flag value.
+* **nearest** `node_attribute` will find the nearest source node and use the node's attribute value as the flag value.
 The keyword **nearest** must be followed with the name of the source node attribute to use for the flag values.

- `flag_option` given as an integer or real value will use the users numeric value for the flag assignments.
+* `flag_value` given as an integer or real value will use this numeric value for the flag assignments.

-`keep_option` is used during multiple calls to `interpolate` with the same two grids.
+`keep_option` is used during multiple calls to **interpolate** with the mesh objects unchanged.
 It keeps attributes created during the search routines and uses these attributes to look up associated node or element numbers.
 The `interpolate` command uses kdtree to create sink attributes that pair sink points to associated source node or element numbers.
-If **map** or **continuous** methods are used, the element attribute named el\_gtg will be created.
-If **voronoi** or the flag\_option **nearest** are used, the node attribute named pt\_gtg will be created.
+If **map** or **continuous** methods are used, the element attribute named el_gtg will be created.
+If **voronoi** or the flag_option **nearest** are used, the node attribute named pt_gtg will be created.

  **delatt** deletes any attributes created during the kdtree searches.
 By default these attributes are removed.

- **keepatt** keeps any attributes created during the kdtree searches.
- The attribute names are pt\_gtg for nearest node numbers, and el\_gtg for enclosing element numbers.

 `intrp_function` replaces the interpolation function associated with the sink attribute.
 This interpolation function is applied to the